Supporting a child through grief and loss

 Encourage the child in your life to contact Kids Helpline if they need some extra support to cope with their grief.

-They can contact us today by giving us a call, starting a WebChat or sending us an email.
+They can contact us today by giving us a call, starting a webchat or sending us an email.

 You may find talking to somebody outside of the situation helpful.
 You could try calling Parentline in your state or territory to discuss your concerns.

-READ METalking helps!
+Talking helps!
 We’re here for your kids.

+No problem is too big or too small.
 We're here 24 hours a day, 7 days a week